Nadeau-Innovations/site/content/post/tesla-bot/index.md

 {{< video src="reveal.mp4" >}}

-There's no denying that Tesla AI Day is more than just a tech event; it's mainly a marketing and recruitment event.
+There's no denying that Tesla AI Day is more than just a tech event; it's mainly a hype, marketing, and recruitment event.

 On the financial marketing side, it appears that Elon has impeccable timing, hosting the uplifting event just before [poor Q3 results and other negative news](https://electrek.co/2022/10/04/tesla-tsla-plunges-elon-musk-agrees-buy-twitter/).

 From a recruitment perspective, its an incredible opportunity to showcase the team, foster FOMO, and build in public.
 The team definitely deserves kudos for their accomplishments and the velocity at which they executed.

+---

 <iframe src="https://www.linkedin.com/embed/feed/update/urn:li:share:6982076559851483136" allowfullscreen="" title="Embedded post" width="504" height="559" frameborder="0"></iframe>

+---

 Near the 60 minute mark, the presenter mentions that everything seen here with the robot was only 6-8 months of work, which is absolutely incredible.
 The shear velocity and agility of the development team deserves the upmost respect.